 6. Subtle Glitter Gradient

-Intermediate Winter Nails (Some Practice Needed)
+Intermediate Winter Nails (Practice Needed)

 7. Snowflake Accent Nails